 - 1. An Incomplete ("I") is a temporary grade which may be assigned to a student who, for reasons beyond their control, cannot finish the assigned course work by the end of the term as defined in the course syllabus. - 2.
-The following conditions apply to this grade: - The faculty member will clearly define the assignments or the academic product(s) to be delivered by the student and the due dates.
-The due date cannot be later than the last day of the subsequent semester in which the course was taken. - The student initiates the request for the grade before the end of the term. - 3.
+The following conditions apply to this grade: - The faculty member will clearly define the assignments or the academic product(s) to be delivered by the student and the corresponding due dates.
+The due date cannot be later than the last day of the subsequent semester in which the course was taken. - The student initiates the request for the incomplete grade before the end of the term. - 3.
 Students must initiate the process using the Incomplete Grade Request eForm and obtain the approval of their instructor.
-This form will specify what work remains, how it is to be completed, and the deadline.
+This form will specify what work remains, how it is to be completed, and the deadline to turn in outstanding work. .
 It will remain in the student's record, with finalized copies to the student, instructor and the appropriate Department Chair or Division Director. - 4.
 Once a faculty member has agreed to this process, the Office of the Registrar will assign an "I" before the grade deadline. - 5.
-The deadline for initiating the process is Saturday of Week 7 for the 7 Week Session A term and Saturday of Week 15 for the 7 Week Session B and 15 Week terms.
-However, students are encouraged to engage in dialogue with their instructor as soon as they are aware that circumstances may delay completion of course work. - 6.
+The deadline for initiating the process is Saturday of Week 7 for the Seven-Week Session A term and Saturday of Week 15 for the Seven-Week Session B and 15-Week terms.
+However, students are encouraged to engage in dialogues with their instructors as soon as they are aware that circumstances may delay completion of course work. - 6.
 The faculty will determine a deadline for completion of the course work; however, this cannot be later than the last day of the subsequent semester in which the course was taken.
 The student should be encouraged to complete work as soon as reasonably possible. - 7.
-A student, upon consultation with their faculty member, may appeal to extend the deadline for the "I," however, this extension may not be longer than the final day of the subsequent term in which the course was taken. - 8.
-Failure to meet the agreed upon deadline will result in an "F" grade being recorded on the student's academic record.
-Absent exigent circumstances, this action is not subject to appeal. - 9.
-When the work is turned in to the satisfaction of the faculty member, a Change of Grade form should be submitted with the appropriate final grade. - 10.
-Students may request an extension to the work completion date of an approved Incomplete Grade Request.
+A student, upon consultation with their faculty member, may appeal to extend the deadline for the "I;" however, this extension may not be longer than the final day of the subsequent term after which the course was taken.
+Extensions are at the discretion of the faculty member and must be reported to the Office of the Registrar if approved.
 Students must initiate the extension using the Incomplete Grade Request eForm and obtaining the approval of their instructor.
-This request must be made at least 72 hours before the established deadline of the original request.
+This request must be made at least 72 hours before the established deadline of the original request. - 8.
+When the outstanding work is turned in to the satisfaction of the faculty member, or if the student fails to meet the agreed-upon deadline, a Change of Grade form should be submitted with the appropriate final grade.
+Absent exigent circumstances, this final grade is not subject to appeal.